pkp/pkp-docs/learning-ojs/en/issues.md

 Once you are happy with the issue hit the Publish Issue link to publish it on your journal website.

+By default, all registered users will be notified via email when a new issue is published from the list of Future Issues.
+To not send a notification of a new issue published, uncheck the box beside “Send notification email to all registered users” before pressing OK.

 ### Delete Issue

 You can use the Delete link to remove the issue.
 Any assigned articles will revert to their unpublished status.